Princess Essex, Shakespeare’s Globe review

 The fast-paced writing is brilliantly funny, and the whole production fizzes with energy.
 The audience chimes in at all the right moments with well-timed gasps and bursts of laughter that are a testament to Odeke’s script.
 However, at times Joanna’s story risks being lost to several convoluted subplots involving a sex-mad King Edward and a disobedient maid who joins the women’s suffrage moment.
 At these moments, Princess Essex risks veering slightly too far towards the pantomime and distracting from the character at its core.

-As the first woman of colour to star in her own play at the Globe, there are poignant parallels between Joanna’s story and Odeke’s own.
+As the first black woman to star in her own play at the Globe, there are poignant parallels between Joanna’s story and Odeke’s own.
 ‘It’s important we ask ourselves why we can’t answer’ says Odeke of the mystery surrounding Princess Dinubolu.
 In this production, the absence of information speaks volumes – for all its apparent light-heartedness, this is an important story that rewrites the role black women play in the history of the empire.

 Princess Essex is showing at Shakespeare’s Globe until October 26.
 Find out more and buy tickets here.